Daniel-Mietchen/events/SNF-Workshop-2015-on-Open-Data-in-Science.md

-On September 14, 2015, the [Swiss National Science Foundation](http://www.snf.ch/) are organizing a workshop on Open Data in Science, to which this document is a contribution.
+On September 14, 2015 in Berne, the [Swiss National Science Foundation](http://www.snf.ch/) are organizing a workshop on Open Data in Science, to which this document is a contribution.

 # Title
 A vision for Open Data at NIH